acg/alangrow.com/content/blog/how-many-consonant-pairs.html.md

   'printf "%s " "$0"; exec grep --color -m1 "$0" TWL06.txt'
 ```

 This is inefficient.
 It re-greps the wordlist file 320 times.
-But computers are fast, and doing the stupid simple thing is also a core tenet of the unix philosophy.
+But computers are fast, and doing the stupid simple thing is also a core tenet of the unix philosophy (["when in doubt, use brute force"](http://www.catb.org/jargon/html/B/brute-force.html)).
 After a moment you'll see results:

     BB ABBA
     BC ABCOULOMB